-- The Arranger (if there is one) and the Borrower enter into an engagement letter. - The Investors sign the Non-Disclosure Agreement to gain access to the Borrower information necessary to conduct their credit analysis. - As soon as practicable following signing of the Non-Disclosure Agreement, the Arranger and/ or the Borrower provides certain key commercial information about the PEPP transaction: investment amount, planned maturities, price range. - The Investors meet with the Borrower. - The Arranger ascertains the early interest of the Investors on the basis of the draft detailed term sheet submitted by the Arranger/Borrower. - Each Investor submits to the Arranger and the Borrower the conditions under which it could potentially take part in the PEPP transaction, such as investment amount, maturity, price and main clauses in the Agreements.
+- The Arranger (if any) and the Borrower enter into an engagement letter. - The Investors sign the Non-Disclosure Agreement to gain access to the Borrower information necessary to conduct their credit analysis. - As soon as practicable following signing of the Non-Disclosure Agreement, the Arranger and/or the Borrower provides certain key commercial information about the ECPP transaction: investment amount, planned maturities, price range.